 AVR ISP

--->AVRISP is very popular Parallel port programmer for flashing AVR type microcontrollers.
-Earlier I used programmer connected to com port, but frequently I needed this port for other purposes, I decided to make it work on parallel port.
-The programmer on parallel port is much simpler than connected to serial port, because there is no needed voltage adapter like MAX232.
-You can only connect your MCU directly to port.
-But for safety reasons there is good practice to use buffer ship like 74HC244.
+AVRISP is a very popular Parallel port programmer for flashing AVR type microcontrollers.
+Earlier I used programmer connected to com port, but frequently I needed this port for other purposes; I decided to make it work on the parallel port.
+The programmer on a parallel port is much simpler than connected to a serial port because there is no needed voltage adapter like MAX232.
+You can only connect your MCU directly to the port.
+But for safety reasons, there is good practice to use buffer ships like 74HC244.

 The header for programmer I used standard 6 pin ISP header.

-I wanted to make compact programmer, so I put circuit inside LPT head.
+I wanted to make a compact programmer, so I put a circuit inside the LPT head.
 Few pictures of it:

 Programming is usually done by using PonyProg software.
 Bellow is its configuration: